-Coffeebar’s relationship with the importer De la Gente goes back four years now, to when Director of Coffee, David Wilson, was living and working in Guatemala as the Program Coordinator for DLG.
+Coffeebar’s relationship with the importer De la Gente goes back four years now, to when David Wilson, was living and working in Guatemala as the Program Coordinator for DLG.
 This close relationship has meant Guatemalan coffees from De la Gente have played a significant role in Coffeebar’s coffee program since we began roasting three years ago.

 In that time we’ve had the opportunity to nurture that relationship by taking Coffeebar employees down to Guatemala to work alongside DLG and their partner cooperatives on two separate occasions.
 And of course, we have boots on the ground a couple of times a year to check in on harvest and quality and plan our future purchases.